SteveL-MSFT/PoshChan-Bot/README.md

 * `Please rebuild <target>`

   `<target>` can be `windows`,`linux`,`macos`,`static-analysis` or a comma separated list of any combination.
+  You can also specify `all` if you want everything rebuilt.
   This will initiate a rebuild of the current PullRequest for the specified target(s).

 * `Please remind me in <time> <units>`